 Certain muscle groups are more engaged than others based on which variation of the deadlift you’re doing.
 We’ll explain more on this later, but first, let’s breakdown each muscle worked in the deadlift and their role.

 The quad muscles are used to extend the knee in the bottom half range of motion.
 This is why some lifters use the cue to ‘push the floor away’ off the ground — it’s to extend the knee and engage the quad muscles.
+If you find your quads getting overly sore from deadlifts check out my article on Quad Soreness After Deadlifting to problem solve why that might be the case.

 The glutes are used to extend the hips.
 This is an important function in the lock-out of the deadlift in order to bring the hips closer to the barbell.
 As the lifter starts the deadlift the hips are behind the barbell, but as they stand up, the hips need to come forward.
 This is where the glutes are most active.